-Most residents in Georgia will have just one option on the exchange for 2018, but in 14 counties, customers will have two.
+Although there were four total carriers offering coverage across the states, most residents in Georgia actually had only one carrier option in 2018, but in 14 counties customers had two carrier options.
 Blue Cross Blue Shield of Georgia, owned by Anthem, will offer coverage in 96 of the state’s 159 counties.
-Premium rates will increase by an average of about 29 percent assuming cost-sharing reduction payments are guaranteed for next year.
+Premium rates increased by an average of about 29 percent assuming cost-sharing reduction payments are guaranteed for next year.

-For lower- and middle-income families and individuals – those earning between 100 and 400 percent of the federal poverty level – there are provisions in place for financial assistance, including tax credits and subsidies.
+For families and individuals that earn between 100 and 400 percent of the federal poverty level - $12,060 to $48,240 for a single person in Georgia - there are provisions in place for financial assistance, including tax credits and subsidies.
+These subsidies are very important to people who want access to better health insurance plans, but couldn't afford the premium prices if it wasn't for the financial help offered under the Affordable Care Act (Obamacare).
 Approximately 87 percent of customers in Georgia qualified for premium subsidies in 2017.
-For more information about federal financial assistance, start the enrollment process today.
-Open enrollment for 2018 runs from November 1, 2017 to December 15, 2017 this year.

 The state of Georgia currently does not have a state-run health exchange, where you can get quotes directly.
 Instead, the federal health exchange will direct you to a number of approved insurance brokers and exchanges.
 Some of these are privately owned.
 Others will direct you to publicly held, for-profit companies.